timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 # NFT schema design and ingestion
 A properly designed database schema is essential to efficiently store and analyze data.
-In this tutorial, we work with NFT time-series data that has multiple supporting relational tables.
+This tutorial uses NFT time-series data with multiple supporting relational tables.

-To help you get familiar with NFT data, let’s consider some of the questions that could be answered with data:
+To help you get familiar with NFT data, here are some of the questions that could be answered with this dataset:
 * Which collections have the highest trading volume?
-* What’s the number of daily transactions of a given collection/asset?
+* What’s the number of daily transactions of a given collection or asset?
 * Which collections have the most trading volume in Ether (ETH)?
 * Which account made the most NFT trades?
 * How are the mean and median sale prices correlated?

-One theme which is consistent across all these questions is that most of the insights generated revolve around the sale itself or the aggregation of sales.
-Hence, we need to create a schema which focuses on the *time-series* aspect of the data.
-We also want to make sure that JOIN-ing supporting tables is easy, so you can make queries that touch both the time-series and the relational tables.
-Thanks to TimescaleDB’s PostgreSQL foundation and full-SQL support, we can easily combine time-series and relational tables during our analysis.
+One theme across all these questions is that most of the insights are about the sale itself, or the aggregation of sales.
+So you need to create a schema which focuses on the time-series aspect of the data.
+It's also important to make sure that you can JOIN supporting tables, so you can more easily make queries that touch both the time-series and the relational tables.
+TimescaleDB's PostgreSQL foundation and full-SQL support allows you to easily combine time-series and relational tables during your analysis.

 ## Tables and field descriptions
+You need these tables:
 TimescaleDB hypertable:
 * **nft_sales**: successful NFT transactions